What is Hydroxychloroquine?

 Maximum Dose: 600 mg salt or 6.5 mg/kg salt (whichever is lowest)

 The dosage mentioned above is a generalized version and should not be taken by adult patients without consulting a doctor.
-The Hydroxychloroquine dosage for the pediatric purpose must be strictly prescribed by a physician.
+The Hydroxychloroquine dosage for pediatric purposes must be strictly prescribed by a physician.